JasonTurley/guess_solver/README.md

 # Guess Solver

-A simple guessing game script implemented in Python3 [pwntools framework](https://github.com/Gallopsled/pwntools/).
+A "Guess the Number" solver implemented in Python3 with the [pwntools framework](https://github.com/Gallopsled/pwntools/).

 ## Installation